What You Need to Know about Drug Rehab

 - Career/education resources

-Like our inpatient programs, Granite Recovery Center’s outpatient drug rehab services are 12-step based.
-Our Intensive Outpatient Program includes the same combination of step work with therapy that is so essential to our treatment philosophy.
-We also utilize holistic therapies, meetings and workshops, and education in building recovery and life skills that help patients stay on track for continued recovery.
-Medication management, goal setting, and group work are also included in our Intensive Outpatient Program.
+Granite Recovery Centers’ outpatient drug rehab services are 12-step-based and include the same integration of step work with evidence-based psychotherapy that is core to our treatment philosophy.
+We also utilize holistic therapies, meetings and workshops, and education in building recovery and life skills that help clients stay on track for continued recovery.
+Optional medication management, goal setting, and group work are also included in our Intensive Outpatient Program.

 Inpatient Drug Rehab vs. Outpatient Drug Rehab

-Inpatient and outpatient care are both viable options, but determining which is best for a particular individual depends on their personal needs.
+Inpatient and outpatient care are both possible options, but determining which is best for a particular individual depends on their personal needs.
 If one has a supportive environment conducive to recovery at home, outpatient rehab care may be effective.
-However, if one’s usual environment provides opportunities to access addictive substances or leaves one susceptible to dangerous peer pressure, inpatient care is generally the right call.
-The severity of one’s condition may also play a role in this decision, with more intensive inpatient approaches suitable for moderate to severe cases of substance abuse.
+However, if one’s usual environment provides opportunities to access addictive substances or leaves one susceptible to dangerous peer pressure, inpatient care is most often the right call.
+The severity of one’s condition plays a critical a role in this decision, with more intensive inpatient approaches suitable for moderate to severe cases of substance abuse.

-Granite Recovery Center’s team of professionals works across disciplines to develop the right recovery plan for each individual.
-They provide guidance for those who complete primary residential rehab treatment and need to find the next step in their journey towards recovery.
+Granite Recovery Centers’ team of professionals works across disciplines to develop the right recovery plan for each individual.
+They also provide guidance for those who complete primary residential rehab treatment and need to find the next step in their journey towards recovery.
 Whether you opt for inpatient or outpatient care, no matter what your history and struggles with substance abuse are, we will help you set solid, achievable recovery goals and develop a detailed plan to achieve them.
-Our team will take you or your loved one’s unique challenges before and during recovery into account, and help find the best fit for you, whether it’s extended care, sober living, or continued primary care.
+Our team will take you or your loved one’s unique challenges before and during recovery into account, and help find the best fit for you, whether it’s residential inpatient treatment, extended care, sober living, outpatient counseling.

-Extended care and sober living is all about easing the transition back into daily life, and giving individuals continued resources, direction, and purpose as they continue on their recovery journey.
+Aftercare in the form of extended care and sober living, is all about transitioning back into independent living, and giving individuals continued resources, direction, and purpose as they continue on their recovery journey.
 It’s also about offering strategies and techniques when temptation or difficult circumstances inevitably arise.

 Extended Care Program Features